aharita/engineer-to-leader/docs/junior-to-senior/module-8/index.md

   * *Junior:* Works quietly.
   * *Senior:* Volunteers to give a tech talk at the company All-Hands.
 "Here is how we scaled the database."
 * **The External Presence:**
   * *Junior:* No LinkedIn, no GitHub, no blog.
+"I just want to code."
   * *Senior:* Writes a blog post about a bug they solved.
 It trends on Hacker News.
 Recruiters start reaching out.
+Becomes a "Thought Leader" (shudder).

 ---